ishnajain/SystemVerilog_examples/basic/README.md

+# Basic example
-# This directory includes the uses of <"initial begin"..."end"> and provides a basic structure for writing a system verilog code.
+This directory includes the uses of <"initial begin"..."end"> and provides a basic structure for writing a system verilog code.